- About Us

 The CCC empowers consumers to raise their voice in media, the Internet, and on the streets and facilitates activism towards a more empowered consumer.
-Learning from the successes of its parent organization, Students For Liberty, the CCC will bring the struggle for consumer freedom to the next level.

 As an independent nonprofit organization, the Consumer Choice Center is dependent on funding from private donors.
 We do not accept money from governmental institutions.
 As described in our Code of Ethics, we strictly maintain editorial independence and do not give our funders influence on editorial decisions.

 Our support comes from corporations, individuals, and foundations.
 We have a tiered membership model available to members who support us on a yearly basis, equaling silver, gold, and platinum status.
 These members donate anywhere between $10 to $50 a year to support our work and mission.

 In the past, we have received funding from multiple industries such as energy, fast moving consumer goods, airlines, manufacturing, digital, healthcare, the chemical industry, banking, cryptocurrencies, and fin-tech.
 Among our many funders we are proud to count the Atlas Network (foundation), the Wayland Group (Cannabis), Canaccord (Banking), Japan Tobacco International (which co-sponsored our launch event in Brussels), the Supreme Cannabis Company, the Geneva Network, the electric Hand-dryer Association (corporation), Facebook (corporation), and the Atlas Project (corporation).

 In 2017 we received seed funding from Students For Liberty (SFL) to start our operations in Europe and Canada.

 You can find the latest list of our staff members on our staff page.